cosmos/sdk-tutorials/academy/xl-run-prod/5-run.md

 ## As a service

 Instead of relaunching your software every time, it is a good idea to set it up as a service.
 You can use your preferred way, but if you are on Linux, it may be with `systemd`.
-Here is an example of service file to save in `/etc/systemd/system/myprojectd.service`:
+Here is an example of service file, [modeled on Gaia's](https://hub.cosmos.network/main/hub-tutorials/join-mainnet.html#running-via-background-process), to save in `/etc/systemd/system/myprojectd.service`:

 ```ini
 [Unit]